SamuelLechner/BSC_Calc_Lechner/readme.md

 ## Contribute

 While I don't have immediate plans to implement additional enhancements or extensions, I'm open to collaboration.
-If you're interested in contributing and making improvements, please feel free to reach out to me, and I'd be happy to add you as a collaborator!
+If you're interested in contributing and making improvements, please feel free to make a pull request :)

 #### Suggestions for Enhancing
 * Enhance the [collisionality_calculator](collisionality_calculator.py) module by modifying it to utilize data provided by the [data_reader](data_reader.py) module, instead of independently reading data from auf_sfutils and other sources.This redundant code is a result of using the collisionality_calculator module, which was developed by my colleague Johanna Zach.
 My goal was to minimize the need for extensive adaptations when integrating it into my project.